apiato/documentation/docs/features/authorization.md

 - [Roles & Permissions guards](#roles-permissions-guards)
 - [Permissions Inheriting with Levels](#permissions-inheriting-with-levels)

-Apiato provides a Role-Based Access Control (RBAC) from its Authorization Container.
+Apiato provides a Role-Based Access Control (RBAC) through its Authorization Container.

 Behind the scenes apiato is using the [Laravel's authorization](https://laravel.com/docs/master/authorization) functionality that was introduced in version 5.1.11 with the helper package [laravel-permission](https://github.com/spatie/laravel-permission).
 So you can always refer to the correspond documentation for more information.